SM-Networkx/breakbot/README.md

         "bot_owner_nick": "owner",              <--- the owner nick of the bot "log_file": "log.txt",                  <--- logfile name
         "logging": 1,                           <--- logging to disk enable [0=no 1=yes]
-        "verbose": 2,                           <--- verbosity level [0-4 higher so more messages (for the whatsapp group chat id you can use level 4)
+        "verbose": 2,                           <--- verbosity level [0-4 higher so more messages (to find out the whatsapp group chat id you can use level 4)
         "spamcheck": 1,				<--- got the irc network a spamcheck [0=no 1=yes]
         "spamcheck_nick": "SpamScanner",        <--- the spamcheck nickname that checks [for none leave it as it is] "filter": "keyword1,keyword2,keword3"	<--- filter out the messages that get forwarded? then put in the keywords delimited by comma, else leave it blank